benjaminlread/benjaminlread/research/research.md

 layout: page
 title: Research
 ---
-In my research projects to date I have studied grassroots-level organizations in East Asia, of two different varieties.
-The process of trying to acquire valid and useful information about such organizations has also stimulated me to write about methods, a third topic.
+My research centers on local and grassroots politics in East Asia, mainly China and Taiwan.
+The process of trying to learn about these things has also stimulated me to write about field research methods.
+Here is an overview of my work, organized by topic.

+## Local Democracy in Taiwan

+In Taiwan, as elsewhere, studies of democracy focus most on the national level.
+Here, I examine democratic practices and processes at the local level, particularly cities.
+The campaigns and activities of city councilors and neighborhood leaders provide a window on the workings of Taiwan's political system in ways that connect with ordinary people's lives.
+I'm still in the early stages of this project, actively conducting fieldwork.

++ "Neighborhood Politics in Taipei: Democracy at the Most Local Level," a chapter in an in-progress volume, <u>Taiwan in Dynamic Transition: Nation-Building, Globalization, and Democracy,</u> edited by Ashley Esarey and Ryan Dunch.

 ## State-Fostered Organizations